d-hetalpatel/ElevateLabs_Task4/README.md

 Implementing Logistic Regression as part of internship by Elevate Labs Logistic Regression - Binary Classification Workflow

-This project demonstrates how to apply Logistic Regression for binary classification using Python and scikit-learn.
+It demonstrates how to apply Logistic Regression for binary classification using Python and scikit-learn.

 Steps Covered
 Load Breast Cancer dataset